croccio/Android-Auto-Store/README.md

 # Android Auto Store FREE - NO PAYMENT - UNLIMITED DOWNLOAD
 # AAAD free best alternative

-Android Auto Store the original store for Android Auto (AAAD) and **FREE NO-PAYMENT UNLIMITED-DOWNLOAD** All Android Auto Apps Available for you without pain of having to install them from computer.
+Android Auto Store the original store for Android Auto and **FREE NO-PAYMENT UNLIMITED-DOWNLOAD** All Android Auto Apps Available for you without pain of having to install them from computer.

 ### DOWNLOAD LINK: